IT’S ALL ABOUT CONVERSATIONS

-Minimal Powerpoint – Tired of sitting through endless online powerpoint presentations?
+Minimal Powerpoint – Tired of sitting through endless online PowerPoint presentations?
 We hear you!
-While not completely banned, use of powerpoint will be strictly limited.
+While not completely banned, use of PowerPoint will be strictly limited.

 Table Conversations – The conference platform enables attendees to get together before and after sessions via instant small group video chats.
 You can browse the conference floor to see who’s there and switch tables or lounge areas to meet new people or catch up with those you already know.

 This year the btTB-GBTA Annual Award is for Best Environmental Travel Management.